 Get your JW friends and relatives to understand that religions can't save people.
 Only Jesus has that authority.
 Matthew 28:18,19.
 Eternal life is a FREE gift.
 Being united in beliefs is not a requirement for salvation.
 Christians are not united in beliefs.
 They are united in God's love.

 It's true that 'faith without works is dead' James 2: 17-26 and it's true that the Bible does encourage 'good works'.
 I Timothy 6:18; Titus 2:7; Matthew 5:16; Hebrews 10:24; 1 Peter 2:12; James 3:13; However that means being kind, loving, and generous.
-No where in the Bible does it say that God requires people to dedicate their life to the Watchtower or any organization for that matter.
+No where in the Bible does it say that God requires people to dedicate their life to any church or organization.
 Jesus said that Christians are to be baptized in the name of the Father, Son, and Holy Spirit, - NOT Jehovah and their favorite religion.
 See Baptism